 Own occupation definition of incapacity is the most comprehensive you can choose as it will allow you to make a claim if you become too ill or injured to carry out your specific job and its associated tasks.

-Suited definition are less comprehensive, may require you to take on a different job role if you’re unable to do your own.
+Suited definition is less comprehensive, and may require you to take on a different job role if you’re unable to do your own.

 Depending on the level of savings you have, the loss of an income can soon leave you unable to pay essential household bills.
 You should think carefully about how much you need each month to get by, so that you don't end up under-insured.